-10 Ultra Marathon Quotes And How They Apply To Race Day
+10 Ultra Marathon Quotes for The Race Day

 “Run when you can, walk if you have to, crawl if you must, just never give up.”

+This first quote from the ultra marathon quotes list is of big importance for every runner.
 That’s the essence of ultra marathon running – relentless forward motion while putting one foot in front of the other.
-This particular quote is one of the most popular within the ultra world and I’d say it sums up the experience accurately.
+This particular quote from the ultra marathon quotes is one of the most popular within the ultra world and I’d say it sums up the experience accurately.
 Running non-stop for hours while battling the urge to throw in the towel happens each and every race.
 The key is to keep moving forward at all times and never, ever give up.
+This is a very important part of each runner’s motivation and it is why it has a place in this ultra marathon quotes list.

 “There is no such thing as bad weather, only bad gear.”

 Sure, this quote is relevant to all running; however, while spending those long grueling hours upon your feet during an ultra marathon, weather can make or break a runner.
 How the weather affects our race day performance can be managed and is done so with the proper running gear.
+That’s what makes this quote from the list of the best ultra marathon quotes so special.
 The longest ultra marathon of my running career is finally on the horizon – 116 miles from the Gulf of Mexico to the Atlantic Ocean, one straight shot across the state of Florida.
 Factor in the heat with the expected radical temperature change at night and it sets the stage for one gutsy endurance extravaganza.
 Currently, the winters have been frigid where I live and training days have reached as low as 20 degrees Fahrenheit.
 I literally wore 6 layers upon my torso to aid in the completion of 30 miles out running in the snow.
 Furthermore, there is no such thing as rainy days with a quality jacket and the summer days will seem much milder with a sun hat, heat gear, and a decent pair of glasses.
 All in all, we are not stuck on the couch due to external factors, it’s only the internal barriers we create within ourselves that prevent us from training for race day.
 It’s not the rain that stops us, but the meaning we give to the rain and the meaning is only dictated by ourselves and ourselves alone.

 “If you want to run, run a mile.
 If you want to experience a different life run a marathon.
 If you want to talk to God, run an ultra.”

 Want to become a runner?
 Walk outside, take a step and poof… you are a runner.
 Running can be as simplistic or as complicated as you make it.
+That’s why those ultra marathon quotes are of huge help.
 But if you ask me, the simplicity of the act is most admirable.
 When you stay consistent and you stay true to something, like running, it provides an exceptional intrinsic reward.
 Want to change your life?
 A marathon will do that to a person.
 Crossing over the finish line to become a part of the 0.5% club sure places your abilities into perspective and the confidence that generates will transfer outside of your running shoes to most other challenges throughout your lifetime.
 Want to re-wire your brain?
-Then run an ultra marathon, a 100 mile race in particular.
-In life there are the known-unknowns and then, there are the unknown-unknowns.
+Then run an ultra marathon, a 100-mile race in particular.
+In life, there are the known-unknowns and then, there are the unknown-unknowns.
 Pushing yourself past inconceivable limits physically, mentally, and spiritually can certainly change a person’s frame of mind.
 It’s an unusually gratifying experience to cover 100 miles by foot where those last 10 miles we must dig deep within ourselves, past where any physical strength could ever take us to, and our arrival is the finish line of an ultra marathon.

 “Find the level of intolerance you can tolerate and stay there.”